leoyap9133/DroneManagementProposal/README.md

-# DroneManagementProposal
+# Hi
-A repository for the software proposal report for our drone management system
+Hope we can GET A in this subject